MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-data.md

 In this article, we're going to cover the data source types you can connect to from the Power BI service.
 Keep in mind that there are many other types of data sources you can get data from, too.
 But those sources might require first using Power BI Desktop or Excel's advanced data query and modeling features.
 We'll go into more about those options later.
 For now, let's look at the different types of data sources available right from your Power BI service site.

-You can get data from any of these data sources in Power BI by selecting **Get Data** in the bottom left corner of the page.
+You can get data from any of these data sources in Power BI by selecting **Get Data** in the bottom-left corner of the page.

 ![](media/service-get-data/pbi_getdata_navigation_link.png)